smooll-d/dotsetup/README.md

 > [!CAUTION]
 > Before installing packages from `packages-pacman.txt`, pacman will also install `vulkan-radeon`, `lib32-vulkan-radeon`, `virtualbox-host-modules-arch` and `man-db`.
 If you don't want them, you'll have to edit the `install-packages.sh` script and remove them yourself.

-In actuality, you could customize everything, you just need to know a bit of bash.
+In actuality, you could customize everything, you just need to know a bit of shell scripting.